issyah/info/README.md

-# Personal Page for Issyah
+# Development Build for issyah.github.io

-The dist version of issyah.github.com .
-Built by Nuxt.js
+The development version for issyah.github.io build.
+Built on nuxt.js